You Have Questions And We Have Answers

 After you have passed the big red Peace Bridge you will pass under several bridges – once the city skyline is behind you, keep right as you approach St. Patrick’s Island and stay on the right hand side of the island – you will see a red arrow directing you to the right.
 As you near the lagoon you will need to stay left, closer to the island, as there is a small sandbar/island in the river close to the lagoon – you will see the Paddle Station set up on the river’s edge on your left and a Crew member waving you in.

 We will have markers along the shore to let you know you are getting close to our St Patrick’s location.
-If you happen to go past our last paddle station location, you must pull over immediately to the left side of the river (Zoo area) and call 587-573-7238 for our Crew to collect equipment and then shuttle you back to your vehicle.
+If you to go past our last paddle station location, you must pull over immediately to the left side of the river (Zoo area) and call 4034562418 for our Crew to collect equipment and then arrange transportation for you to get back to your vehicle.